Avada Patcher

 Three Ways To Apply Available Patches

-When patches are available, you will see notifications in several places, including under the Avada and Patcher links on the WordPress sidebar, and a small asterisk on the Maintenance link.
+When our development team releases patches, you will see notifications in several places, including under the Avada and Patcher links in the WordPress sidebar and a small asterisk on the Maintenance link.
 You can get to the Patcher from Avada > Patcher on the WordPress Sidebar or Maintenance > Patcher from the Avada Dashboard.

-To apply the patches one at a time, just click the Apply button to the right of the individual patches.
-Start with the top one and apply themn sequentiually.
+To apply the patches one at a time, click the “Apply” button to the right of each patch.
+Start with the top one and apply them sequentially.

 • Theme & plugins should be owned by the web server user (usually www-data)